-Wonder at The McWane Science Center
+Wonder at the McWane Science Center

 Do you love dinosaurs?
-Who doesn’t!
-If you do, then you definitely need to visit The McWane Science Center!
+Who doesn’t?!
+If you do, then you definitely need to visit the McWane Science Center!
 It’s one of the best things to do in Birmingham!

 If you thought dinosaurs didn’t make it all the way to Alabama, you were dead wrong (no extinction pun intended)!
 There’s a whole exhibit about these extinct creatures found all around the state.

-Take a walk around the University of Alabama
+Take a Walk Around the University of Alabama

 The charms of the south are undeniable at the University of Alabama’s campus.
-If you’re visiting in the spring you’ll be greeted by white tulips while the fall will paint the campus in deep oranges and yellows.
+If you’re visiting in the spring you’ll be greeted by white tulips while the Alabama fall will paint the campus in deep oranges and yellows.

 The University offers visitors the chance to walk around campus and see what a student’s life looks like.
 You can find a campus map available on their website.

-Marvel at the weirdness that is Bamahenge
+Marvel at the Weirdness of Bamahenge

 If what you’re looking for is a weird roadside attraction, Alabama has that too.
 There really is no shortage of what to do in Alabama.
 The exhibit was built by Virginia artist, Mark Cline, at the request of Alabama billionaire, George Barber.

-Although this version wasn’t built by Druids, and its made out of fiberglass instead of stone, the sight is no less impressive to behold.
+Although this version wasn’t built by Druids, and it’s made out of fiberglass instead of stone, the sight is no less impressive to behold.
 It is also a few thousand years younger than its inspiration.

 He also commissioned the artist to build a brontosaurus, a T. rex, a stegosaurus, and a triceratops near Bamahenge so when you’re done admiring the work of non-druids you can go on a little car hunt to find the four giant fiberglass creatures!